Dleau/alpine_all_paws/index.md

 ## Services

 Heading out for the day but your dog wants to play?
-I can make myself available for a free introduction.
+Available for a free introduction.
 References include referrals from Cranston police officers and RI State Troopers.
 Last minute is ok!
 Dogs with special needs will be accommodated - walk up, leash secure premium dog stroller provides fresh air and stimulation.
 Experience with puppies, blind and limited mobility pups.
 Animals love me and I love them back!

 ![Alpine All Paws](./assets/IMG_4365.JPG)